Ford announces new CEO as it eyes bigger electric push - RFI

 New York (AFP)

-Ford announced Tuesday that Jim Hackett would resign as chief executive and be replaced by longtime auto executive Jim Farley as the car giant pushes further into digital and electric investment.
+Ford announced Tuesday that Jim Hackett would resign as chief executive and be replaced by auto veteran Jim Farley as the car giant pushes further into digital and electric investment.

+The move follows a bumpy period for Ford after some manufacturing stumbles and a major corporate restructuring that has yet to boost profitability.

 Hackett, 65, will hand over the job to Farley, 58, on October 1, but stay on as a special advisor through March 2021.
-Farley joined Ford in 2007 after a long tenure at Toyota and currently serves as chief operating officer.
+Farley came to Ford in 2007 after a long tenure at Toyota and currently serves as chief operating officer.

-Hackett joined Ford in 2017 from furniture company Steelcase and was known for his skills in turning around struggling organizations.
+Hackett, who had no auto industry experience prior to Ford, joined in 2017 after a career at furniture company Steelcase and was known for his skills in turning around struggling organizations.
+He also had a stint in the athletics department at the University of Michigan.

-Ford Chairman Bill Ford said during a briefing with reporters that Hackett's mission at the outset of his appointment included preparing the company for a successor.
+Hackett has unveiled an $11 billion cost-savings programs that has involved closing plants in Europe and Latin America

-Hackett has overseen some major shifts at the 117-year-old Detroit auto staple, including phasing out most sedan models in the US market and launching the Mustang Mach-E, an all-electric sport utility vehicle built on one of the auto industry's most iconic brands.
+He has overseen major shifts at the 117-year-old Detroit firm, including phasing out most sedan models in the US market and launching the Mustang Mach-E, an all-electric sport utility vehicle built on one of the auto industry's most iconic brands.

 Both moves drew scrutiny, with some analysts pointing out that ending sedan-building in the truck-centered US market alienated some customers, and some design mavens decrying the Mustang's makeover into a suburban-oriented mainstay.

+The company also botched the 2019 rollout of the Explorer SUV due to manufacturing fumbles that the company blamed on an overly-ambitious plan.

-The company's share price has fallen through most of Hackett's tenure amid questions over the company's long-term direction.
+Ford's share price has fallen during Hackett's tenure amid doubts over long-term direction as it has lagged rival General Motors.

+Chairman Bill Ford credited Hackett with "taking on the tough issues and slaying the sacred cows."

+Ford, the great-grandson of company founder Henry Ford, said during a briefing with reporters that Hackett's mission at the outset of his appointment included preparing the company for a successor.

-But Hackett pressed on, "taking on the tough issues and slaying the sacred cows," said Bill Ford, who also characterized Farley as a true car expert, noting he enjoys racing vintage cars as a hobby.
+Ford characterized Farley as a true car person, noting he enjoys racing vintage cars as a hobby.

 - 'All in' -

-Hackett said during the press call that he had been mulling when to exit and decided the time was right after the company last week reported better-than-expected earnings just two weeks after launching its new Bronco SUV.

-Bill Ford said the board had talked casually about looking at outside candidates, but that momentum built for Farley in recent months as he helped lead the response to the coronavirus, which involved shutting plants for several weeks and then reopening them.
+Bill Ford said the board had talked casually about looking at outside candidates, but that momentum built for Farley as he helped lead the response to the coronavirus pandemic, which involved shutting plants for several weeks and then reopening them.

-"There is great strength in continuity, particularly if you feel you're on the right path," Ford said.

 "Hackett was an unorthodox CEO pick to begin with, as an external candidate with no prior auto industry experience, and his tenure was marred by a deteriorating bottom line," said CFRA Research analyst Garrett Nelson.